A primary fermented mead racked into a small gallon jars for secondary fermentation and infusion.

 You can also be creative and infuse your home-brews with some ingredients like coffee, tea, spices herbs and flowers for the sophisticated palates.

-Temperature also plays major role.
-If it's too warm, at higher temperature reactions happen faster for the volatile aroma could be lost and not enough time for depth.
+Temperature also plays major role in fermentation.
+If the temperature is too warm, reactions happen faster creating a volatile aroma and not enough time for depth.

-The ideal temperature of fermentation is in a cool area where there are little or no temperature variations.
+The ideal temperature of fermentation is in a cool area where there are little temperature variations.

-Racking after the primary fermentation is over clears up the mead off the debris and allow excess sugar, which was not previously consumed by the yeast to be further converted to alcohol.
+After the primary fermentation racking will clear up the debris of sediment and allow excess sugar to be further converted to alcohol.

-To each their own, I know people love their mead weeks after they bottled it, but generally I have noticed vast improvements after a couple of months of aging - the more ageing the merrier; hence the saying “If ever Patience was a Virtue it is with tej"
+To each their own, I know people love to drink their mead days after they bottled it, but generally I have noticed vast improvements after a couple of months of aging - the more ageing the merrier; hence the saying “If ever Patience was a Virtue it is with tej"

 The aging process allows the flavor nuance to develop in order to further enhances aromas and lend the mead a nice touch.